AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 ------

 The heroes are marked on the map with symbols `@` and `1` through `9`.
-Their goal is to explore an old, gigantic, once luxurious space liner, battle the horrors within, gather as much gold and precious gems as possible, and escape to tell the tale.
+Their goal is to explore an old, warped, once luxurious, space liner, battle the horrors within, gather as much gold and precious gems as possible, and escape to tell the tale.